lzou13/xlsx2csv-files-batch-conversion/README.md

 # xlsx2csv-files-batch-conversion
-These files together can convert files of xlsx form into csv form automatically
+These files together can convert files of xlsx form into csv form automatically.

+## Usage
+TBD